Keith Hill: Rochdale return holds no fear for new manager

-Meanwhile, Coleman has revealed his disappointment at being relieved of his duties by the League Two club, just 12 months after ending his 13-year association with Accrington Stanley to become Rochdale boss.
+Meanwhile, Coleman has revealed his disappointment at being just 12 months after ending his 13-year association with Accrington Stanley to become Rochdale boss.

 "We'd definitely got the makings of a good side and I'll be amazed if they don't make the play-offs," said Coleman, who was sacked along with assistant Jimmy Bell.